gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/software-engineering.md

 * you have fast builds
 * you have an easy development setup
 * you have fast and maintainable tests
-* you have clean, readable, decoupled and consistent code
+* you have clean, readable, loosely coupled and consistent code
 * you can easily debug the system
-* you continuously tackling technical debt
+* you continuously tackle technical debt

 You can find a much more exhaustive explanation of code health in [Google's Testing Blog about Code